remmius/gst-metadata-via-rtp/README.md

 # Gstreamer plugins to send gst-meta-data as RTP-Header

 This project contains two GStreamer-plugins (meta2rtp and metahandle) to enable the transport of meta-data over the network using RTP.
 If the metadata are not added to the RTP-header, they are not included in the RTP-package and are therefore lost on sending the data.
 Therefore the plugin (meta2rtp) transforms specific meta-data attached to a buffer to the RTP-header and vice versa.
+The second plugin (metahandle) supports three modes: on the sender side it writes a predefined set of boundings-boxes into the specific metadata (modus=writer) to demonstrate the setup with videotestsrc or convert existing GstVideoRegionOfInterestMeta into the specific meta (modus=converter).
+On the reciever side it can be used to display the incoming bounding-boxes (modus=reader).
-The purpose of the second plugin (metahandle) is to add the meta-data to the frame in gstreamer-environment and to overlay it on the reciever side.
-Therefore the second plugin mainly a demonstration tool, which should be extended/adapted for one's usecase.
-Same is valid for the meta-data.
-Currently it is a bounding-box based on gstvideometa with some modifications to be passed through "rtph264depay".
+The specific metadata is currently a bounding-box based on gstvideometa with some modifications to be passed through "rtph264depay" and other plugins.
 This meta-data transportation could be helpful e.g. in case the reciever is displaying the annotate video and performing some video-analysis/CV and therefore benefits from recieving unmodified videodata.
 Main benefit of this approach is that the meta-data and video-data do not need to be resyncronised again on the reciever side.
 So far this has only been tested with the state pipelines below using h264-data, but should not be limited to it.
 Modifications of the pads might be neccessary.